This Magnus VT 4000 tripod review is a follow-up of that earlier article.

 Not the VT 4000.
 When fully extended the VT 4000 reaches a height of 59”.
 It is smaller to the VT 3000 by 2” but that shouldn’t be a deal breaker since you would in most likelihood be shooting with the LCD screen of your DSLR turned on.

 In case, you plan to use an external field monitor you wouldn’t even notice the difference.
 Plus, the VT 4000 is more stable than the VT 3000 and has a better fluidic movement in the video head.

 This Magnus VT 4000 tripod review would be incomplete without a mention of some of the top features of its legs.
 The legs have retractable spiked feets.
 This is extremely useful when shooting outdoors and on uneven terrain.

 These are places where the tripod could benefit from extra traction.
 When needed simply turn the rubber feet to expose the spikes.
-When not required or when shooting indoors and on scratch-prone surfaces the rubber feet does a good job of holding the tripod firm.
+When not required or when shooting indoors and on scratch-prone surfaces, the rubber feet do a good job of holding the tripod firm.

 There is a middle spreader which along with the leg locks and the retractable spiked feet give added stability to the tripod.

 - Supports 8.8 lb (4 kg) | 65mm Ball Diameter | 2-Stage Leg Design